1990 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1990-S DCAM Dime Value

-The auction record stands at $382 for a PR70DCAM example, sold through Heritage Auctions on July 11, 2013.
-This perfect grade, awarded to coins showing absolutely no imperfections even under 5x magnification, represents the ultimate condition for this issue.
-However, as more PR70 examples have been certified over the past decade, values have moderated from this peak.
+The auction record stands at $382 for a PR70DCAM example sold through Heritage Auctions on July 11, 2013.
+PR70 means the coin shows zero imperfections even under 5× magnification — an extremely demanding standard.
+As more PR70 examples have been certified over the past decade, values from that 2013 peak have moderated somewhat.

 1990-S DCAM Dime Price/Grade Chart